Keizaal/Keizaal/README.md

 ![](https://raw.githubusercontent.com/PierreDespereaux/Keizaal/main/Images/BethINI.PNG)

-After you have launched BethINI, be sure to close Mod Organizer before you change any settings!
+After you have launched BethINI, be sure to **close Mod Organizer before you change any settings**!

 ### Updating